maryfelmendoza/toy_app_me/README.md

 ## Acknowledgments

+- High-level overview of Rails
-- Hat tip to anyone whose code was used
+- Introduction to MVC
-- Inspiration
+- First taste of the REST architecture
-- etc
+- Beginning data modeling
+- A live, database-backed web application in production

 ## 📝 License